OXID-eSales/oxideshop-user-documentation/operation/orders/overview-tab.rst

 When products are sent to the buyer, the shop owner can document the shipment in the order details.
 Clicking on :guilabel:`Ship Now` changes the order status and the :guilabel:`Order not shipped yet` note.
 You will see a message confirming the shipment and stating the shipment’s date and time instead.
 In addition, the :guilabel:`Reset Shipping Date` button will be displayed.
 You can use it to reset the previous shipping date and resent the products with the current date.

 :guilabel:`Send e-mail?` |br|
-If the :guilabel:`Send e-mail?` box is checked, the customer will be informed about the shipment by email.
-The email will contain the shipping address, the order number and a list of the products shipped with the link to review them.
+If the :guilabel:`Send e-mail?` box is checked, the customer will be informed about the shipment by e-mail.
+The e-mail will contain the shipping address, the order number and a list of the products shipped with the link to review them.
 If a tracking code has been entered in the shipping information in the :guilabel:`Main` tab, a tracking link will take the customer directly to the DPD Germany website.

 .. seealso:: :doc:`Main tab <../users/main-tab>` | `Hexadecimal colour definition (Wikipedia) <http://de.wikipedia.org/wiki/Hexadezimale_Farbdefinition>`_ | `Defining colours in HTML (SELFHTML) <http://de.selfhtml.org/html/allgemein/farben.htm>`_